manvendra346/dealout/README.md

 # dealout

-this is a simple project made to make the division of journey or trip expenses division easier .....
+this is a simple project made to make the division of journey or trip expenses easier .....

 it uses mysql database to store the expenses made by each member and at the end of journey